ricvath/useful-mac-utilities/readme.md

-# Useful Apps & Utilities for macOS and iOS
+# Useful Apps & Utilities for macOS, iOS, and Web

 >A list of useful (mostly) free / open-source mac applications.
->Respect and support the devs of the listed apps.
+>Please support the devs of the listed apps if you have the means.

 ### Productivity
 - [Clockify](https://clockify.me) Cross platform time tracking and timesheet manager for teams.
 - [itsycal](https://www.mowglii.com/itsycal/) Your calendar in the menubar!
 Awesome!
 - [Browserosaurus](https://browserosaurus.com/) The browser prompter for Mac.
+- [Tyke] (https://tyke.app/) Notes in your menubar.

 ### Productivity Browser
 - [Franz](https://meetfranz.com) Franz is the app for all your messaging services.